liquidmetal-dev/cluster-api-provider-microvm/docs/development-with-tilt.md

 ## Start flintlock

 Ensure that you have an instance of flintlock (and containerd) [configured and running](https://github.com/weaveworks/flintlock/blob/main/docs/quick-start.md).
+Be sure to start flintlock with `--grpc-endpoint=0.0.0.0:9090` or the CAPMVM controller will not be able to connect to the server from within the Kind cluster.

 ## Create cluster definition

 Create the declaration for your cluster.
 We will use the template in the repo.

 1. Open a terminal and go to your **cluster-api-provider-microvm** folder
 2. Create a cluster declaration from the template

     ```bash
     export KUBERNETES_VERSION=v1.20.0